 Except it arrived on a week where my 8 month old was sick and teething.
 I know I said we weren’t going to talk about it, but you knew it was coming back, don’t pretend you didn’t.
 I didn’t have the time to give it the attention it deserved (meaning, I didn’t have the time to sit on the couch with a glass of wine and my sticky notes after the kids were in bed – see, exciting!)

-Anyway, instead of trying something fancy and totally impractical from my new cookbook, I made this super quick and easy dish with what we had in the cupboard.
+Anyway, instead of trying something fancy and totally impractical from my new cookbook, I made this super quick and easy Chickpea Spinach and Brown Rice Pot with what we had in the cupboard.
 It takes like 10 minutes, is filling and chock full of flavour.
 Perfect for when you don’t have the time or energy to be in the kitchen for hours but still want something nutritious and delicious to put on the table.
 Have at it.

 - 2 tbsp avocado oil